-Week 5: 8 February
+Week 5: 10 February

-Historical origins of Human Rights.
-The Magna Carta.
-The American and French Revolutions.
-The emergence of the Individual.
+Historical origins of Human Rights: The Magna Carta.
+The emergence of the concept and practice of the Individual: from the concrete to the abstract.
 The rise of Capitalism.
 The Reformation Movement.
 The rise of the Nation State.
-The consolidation of historically particularistic rights into universal rights.
+American and French Revolutions: Consolidation of historically particularistic rights into universal rights: from the concrete to the abstract.
 The Universal Declaration of Human Rights.